Barbara Colby: Career

 Colby started her acting career in the theater.
 Following a performance in Six Characters in Search of an Author in 1964, she moved to Broadway with a debut in The Devils the following year.
 Throughout the rest of the decade, she appeared in such plays as Under Milk Wood, Murder in the Cathedral, Dear Liar and A Doll's House and garnered fine reviews for her Portia in Julius Caesar in 1966.

 Her first important television role was in the first season of Columbo in an episode titled "Murder by the Book" in 1971.
-She played many support/guest roles on such established shows as The Odd Couple, McMillan & Wife, The F.B.I., Medical Center, Kung Fu and Gunsmoke.
+She played guest roles on such established shows as The Odd Couple, McMillan & Wife, The F.B.I., Medical Center, Kung Fu and Gunsmoke.

 Colby was a leading actor in the American Conservatory Theater in San Francisco for two years.
 She appeared in 1970s plays such as Aubrey Beardsley the Neophyte, House of Blue Leaves, Afternoon Tea and The Hot l Baltimore.
 She returned to the classics with an off-Broadway role as Elizabeth in Richard III and was back on Broadway with the plays Murderous Angels in 1971 and a revival of A Doll's House in 1975.

 In 1974, Colby appeared in two films, California Split and Memory of Us.
-In 1975, she co-starred in Rafferty and the Gold Dust Twins.
+In 1975, she had a supporting role in Rafferty and the Gold Dust Twins.

 A role as a streetwise prostitute in an episode of The Mary Tyler Moore Show led to an appearance in a subsequent episode.
 In 1975, Colby appeared as a new regular player on the Mary Tyler Moore Show spin-off Phyllis, starring Cloris Leachman.
 Colby, who had appeared with Leachman in the TV movie A Brand New Life in 1973, was cast as Leachman's boss, Julie Erskine, the owner of a commercial photography studio.